smattymatty/mathew-storm-site/philo_content/labyrinth-of-sisyphus/Chapter 1 - The Arrival.md

 ---

-"Now," Daedalus said, unrolling a different scroll with the brisk efficiency of someone changing an uncomfortable subject, "let me show you what we're actually building."
+"Now," Daedalus said, unrolling a different scroll with the brisk efficiency of someone changing an uncomfortable subject, "let me show you the feeding chambers."

-This blueprint was smaller but more disturbing.
-Passages designed to draw victims inward, inevitable as a closing trap.
+The blueprint was smaller but more disturbing.
+Passages that spiraled inward with mathematical inevitability.

-"What am I looking at?"
-Sisyphus asked, squinting at the strange markings.

-"The feeding chambers," Daedalus replied, as if discussing grain storage.
-"Athens sends fourteen young people every seven years—payment for some ancient debt.
-The labyrinth ensures they reach the center, where..."

-He didn't finish the sentence.
-He didn't need to.

-Sisyphus felt something cold settle in his stomach.
-"You're building an elaborate execution device."

-"I'm building a containment system," Daedalus corrected, but his voice lacked conviction.
-"The beast cannot be destroyed, cannot be reasoned with.
-It must be fed, or it will break free.
-The labyrinth serves two purposes—it contains the monster, and it ensures the tributes reach their destination... efficiently."

-"Efficiently."
-Sisyphus let the word sit in his mouth, his hands unconsciously clenching as if gripping invisible stone.
-"You mean it ensures they can't escape."

-"Precisely."
-Daedalus rolled up the smaller scroll with practiced efficiency, as if rolling up his own conscience.
-"King Minos desires a system where hope becomes the instrument of its own destruction.
-The tributes must believe escape is possible—not from kindness, but because despair without hope is merely suffering.
-With hope, it becomes education.
-Each death teaches the next group what not to try, and the labyrinth grows more perfect through their accumulated failures."
+"Who are you feeding?"
+Sisyphus asked.

+Daedalus's hands began trembling again.
+"Athens sends... payment.
+Every seven years.
+Fourteen."
+He couldn't quite look at Sisyphus.
+"The beast must be fed, or it will break free."

+"Fourteen what?"

+"Does it matter?"
+Daedalus's voice went cold.
+"They're dead either way.
+Our job is to make the system work."

+Something tightened in Sisyphus's chest - an old ache he'd thought Tartarus had ground out of him.
+He said nothing.
+But his finger, still tracing the feeding chamber passage, had gone still.

+Daedalus rolled up the scroll before Sisyphus could study it further.
+"We have two hours before Minos expects us.
+Questions about ethics can wait until after we've ensured our own survival."

 Sisyphus studied the blueprints with new understanding.
 A maze that learned from death.
 He traced one passage with his finger, watching the ink shift.
 Could it learn from survival too?
 The thought made him smile slightly—the same smile he'd worn the day he'd chained Death itself.
 First, he needed to understand what they were building.
 Then, perhaps, he could discover what else it might become.